econwuyi/eco395m-project-midterm-No-Bugs/README.md

 - Each of the four finalized visualizations was saved as a .png file into the `plot/` subdirectory of the project’s GitHub repository.
 Based on the insights revealed in each visualization, forming a coherent data-driven discussion that connects the visual evidence to the project’s research question.

 **Output File:**  `plots/avgtk_vs_median_earnings.png`, `plots/sat_score_std_vs_median_earnings.png`, `plots/sort_rank_vs_median_earnings.png`, `plots/tuition_std_vs_median_earnings.png`

+### Step 7: Empirical Analysis

+**Contributor:** Yi Wu
+**File:** `code/analysis.py`
+**Function:** `run_regressions()`

+-Perform regression with earnings level as the dependent variable, average ranking, tuition, and their interaction term as explanatory variables, clustering at the state level.
+-Perform regression with earnings level as the dependent variable, average SAT score, tuition, and their interaction term as explanatory variables, clustering at the state level.
+-Store the empirical results generated from the regression in a CSV file.

+**Output File:**  `artifacts/regression.csv`